erickbytes/lofipython/content/blog/creating-a-simple-website-and-server-environment-with-node-js-and-express-js.rst

-ensures all app module dependencies are installed
+Ensure all app module dependencies are installed:

 .. code::

    npm install

-starts your server and web app
+Start your server and web app:

 .. code::